bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/hibernate-reactive-stateless-quickstart/README.md

 ## Template Overview

-Hibernate Reactive with Panache and RESTEasy Reactive.
+Hibernate Reactive stateless session and RESTEasy Reactive

 This is a minimal CRUD service exposing a couple of endpoints over REST, with a front-end based on Angular so you can play with it from your browser.

 While the code is surprisingly simple, under the hood this is using:
 - RESTEasy Reactive to expose the REST endpoints
-- Hibernate Reactive with Panache to perform the CRUD operations on the database
+- Hibernate Reactive to perform the CRUD operations on the database using a `StatelessSession`
 - A PostgreSQL database
 - ArC, the CDI inspired dependency injection tool with zero overhead

-To read more about this, please refer [here](https://github.com/quarkusio/quarkus-quickstarts/blob/3.1.3.Final/hibernate-reactive-panache-quickstart/README.md)
+To read more about this, please refer [here](https://github.com/quarkusio/quarkus-quickstarts/blob/3.1.3.Final/hibernate-reactive-stateless-quickstart/README.md)

 ## Testing